Quagga mussels threaten Swiss eco-systems

 Swiss lakes are facing a new threat: molluscs.
-The Quagga mussel, originally from the Black Sea, is spreading rapidly in Swiss lakes and gobbling up the food that fish need.
+The Quagga mussel, originally from the Black Sea, is spreading rapidly and gobbling up the food that fish need.

+The worst-hit area is Lake Constance, where 15,000 Quagga mussels per m2 cover the lakebed.
+The invasive species has also been found in lakes Neuchâtel and Geneva.

 Water supply threat